 - Position wings on baking rack {or baking sheet if your like me and don’t have a rack yet} in a single layer.
 Space wings far enough apart so they are not touching.

-- Bake for 25 minutes, turn the chicken wings over to the other side and bake an additional 20-25 minutes {until fully cooked} Remove wings from oven and transfer to a large bowl.
+- Bake for 20 minutes, turn the chicken wings over to the other side and bake an additional 20 minutes.
+Remove wings from oven.
+Turn broiler on.
+Place wings on broiler for 4-5 minutes until slightly browned.

 - Drizzle wings with sauce, tossing until well coated.